arresteddevops/ado-hugo/content/episode/protocols.md

 +++
-Description = "Making performance changes is about working smoothly with hardware AND with people" Date = 2019-07-12T15:28:55-04:00
+Description = "Making performance changes is about working smoothly with hardware AND with people."
+Date = 2019-07-12T15:28:55-04:00
 PublishDate = 2019-07-20T15:28:55-04:00 # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" podcast_file = "###.mp3" # the name of the podcast file, after the media prefix. podcast_duration = ""
+Example is "2016-04-25T04:09:45-05:00" podcast_file = "arrested-devops-podcast-episode132.mp3" # the name of the podcast file, after the media prefix. podcast_duration = ""
 #podcast_bytes = "" # the length of the episode in bytes
 episode_image = "episode/img/protocols.jpg"
 episode_banner = "episode/img/protocols-banner.png"
-guests = ["mthompson"] # The names of your guests, based on the filename without extension.
-#sponsors = []
-episode = "132"
-title = "Protocols and Sympathy with Martin Thompson" images = ["img/episode/default-social.jpg"] hosts = ["jkerr"] # The names of your hosts, based on the filename without extension. aliases = ["/132"]
+guests = ["mthompson"] # The names of your guests, based on the filename without extension. sponsors = ["atomist","sdt"] episode = "132" title = "Protocols and Sympathy with Martin Thompson" images = ["img/social/fb/protocols.png"] hosts = ["jkerr"] # The names of your hosts, based on the filename without extension. aliases = ["/132"]
 #youtube = ""